 These divisions and subdivisions are not included in the QBIS and as such no adjustments could be applied to the businesses classified to these industries.

-While Education and training
+While the private sector components of Education and training

 and Health care and social assistance

 (ANZSIC Divisions P and Q, respectively) were conceptually in scope of these analyses, QBIS does not collect information on sales and service income or other expenses for these ANZSIC divisions.
 Thus no adjustment was applied to these data items for these industries.

 The estimates published in the 'Off-June Year adjusted estimates by ANZSIC subdivision' data cube were derived by the following process:

 - For each EAS ANZSIC subdivision in scope, subdivision Off-June year factors were determined for each data item and each of the Off-June year reporting types;